 Like all living things, citrus trees get sick too if they don’t receive the correct nutrients.
 And because citrus trees are quite ornamental, the symptoms clearly show in yellowing leaves, warts, fungal growth, and shedding.

-The yellow leaves on citrus trees are an indication of chlorosis.
+The yellow leaves on citrus and lemon trees are an indication of chlorosis.
 The pallid coloring speaks of a deficiency in micronutrients.
 Likewise, the plant cannot produce enough chlorophyll for its green and healthy color.